google analytics G4 TMS Ruined My Life: The Shocking Reality UK business Marketing

 Little did I know, TMS was not going to be the “miracle cure” I had hoped it would be.
 In fact, it was quite the opposite.
 TMS has had a drastic impact on my life, both physically and mentally.

 TMS has completely changed my routine.
 The treatment itself requires me to visit a doctor’s office twice a week for several months at a time.
 This has been difficult to adjust to, considering I used to have a lot more free time.
+It's a stark reminder of how treatments like TMS and electroconvulsive therapy demand significant time commitment from patients.
 I’ve had to make a lot of changes to accommodate the treatment.

 TMS success rate